Sunday, 16 September 2012

 5. Listen to what the man said - Paul McCartney & Wings

 28 August 1975, a Thursday.
 Myself in front of Kutschers main hall.
-The Tshirt depicts a very tall # One and a short # Two who looks up to #1 and says: 'You're big but you're not two!'
+The T shirt depicts a very tall # One and a short # Two who looks up to #1 and says: 'You're big but you're not two!'
 That's Brazilian humour...
-I don't know if it translates well into English.
+It doesn't translate well into English.

 Lonely at the top!
-Kutscher's swimming pool at 6 PM was deserted; everybody's preparing to dinner.
+Kutscher's deserted swimming pool at 6:00 pm when everyone is preparing for dinner.
 We, dishwashers, were the last ones to arrive and the last ones to leave!

 Billboard's Top Ten on 30 August 1975